-Gonococcal ophthalmia neonatorum can be prevented by screening and treating gonococcal infections in pregnant women, as well as by administering ocular prophylaxis.
-Risk-based prenatal gonorrhea screening is widely recommended in the US as screening tests are highly accurate and effective treatments are available.
-Resolution Neonatal ocular prophylaxis is mandated in most states and is considered most effective when administered up to 1 hour after birth.
-Erythromycin ophthalmic ointment is currently the only FDA-approved prophylactic agent.
-There are reports of failures of ocular prophylaxis of prevent GON and it has been postulated that reasons for these failures can include poor compliance with protocols, reinfection from other portals of entry, or contact spread.
-It is unknown whether antimicrobial resistance may also reduce the efficacy of prophylaxis.
+Gonococcal ophthalmia neonatorum may be most effectively prevented by screening and treating gonococcal infections in pregnant women, as well as by administering ocular prophylaxis.
+Riskbased prenatal gonorrhea screening is widely recommended in the US as screening tests are highly accurate and effective treatments are available.^{2, 19, 20} Neonatal ocular prophylaxis is mandated in most states and is considered most effective when administered up to 1 hour after birth.
+Erythromycin ophthalmic ointment is currently the only FDA-approved prophylactic agent available in the United States.21 There are reports of failures of ocular prophylaxis to prevent GON and it has been postulated that reasons for these failures can include poor compliance with protocols, reinfection from other portals of entry such as the oropharynx, or contact spread.22 It is unknown whether antimicrobial resistance may also reduce the efficacy of prophylaxis.
 Other preparations, such as tetracycline ophthalmic ointment and silver nitrate, have been evaluated but are no longer available in the United States.
-There are reports that gentamicin was used during a period where there was an erythromycin shortage but resulted in ocular reactions.

-The growing threat of antimicrobial resistance may constrain successful treatment of gonorrhea.
-The bacterium responsible for gonorrhea, N. gonorrhoeae, has developed resistance to the majority of antibiotics used to treat gonorrhea, including sulfonamides, penicillin, tetracycline, and fluoroquinolones, such as ciprofloxacin.23 There are reports from other countries of high N. gonorrhoeae resistance to erythromycin (32.4%), but these data are not for an ophthalmic ointment formulation.24 Resistance of N. gonorrhoeae to erythromycin is not surveilled in the United States because is not a recommended treatment.20 It is unclear whether the high concentration of erythromycin in the eye during prophylaxis would overcome resistance.1 Gonococcal resistance to other macrolides, namely azithromycin, has increased over time and raises concerns about ongoing treatment using this agent.25
+There are reports that gentamicin was used during a period where there was an erythromycin shortage but resulted in ocular reactions.21 The growing threat of antimicrobial resistance may constrain successful treatment of gonorrhea.
+The bacterium responsible for gonorrhea, N. gonorrhoeae, has developed resistance to the majority of antibiotics used to treat gonorrhea in adults, including sulfonamides, penicillin, tetracycline, and fluoroquinolones, such as ciprofloxacin.23 There are reports from other countries of high N. gonorrhoeae resistance to erythromycin (32.4%), but these data are not for an ophthalmic ointment formulation.24 Resistance of N. gonorrhoeae to erythromycin is not surveilled in the United States because it is not a recommended treatment; erythromycin has not been a recommended treatment since the 1980s because of treatment failures in the United States that were reported at that time.2 It is unclear whether the high concentration of erythromycin in the eye during prophylaxis would overcome resistance.1 Gonococcal resistance to other macrolides, namely azithromycin, has increased over time and raises concerns about ongoing treatment using this agent.25